Bolivia (Plurinational State of)

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Bolivia (Plurinational State of) leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Bolivia (Plurinational State of) leveraging its comparative advantages in oil-cake and other solid residues: whether or not ground or in the form of pellets, resulting from the extraction of soya-bean oil.

 2010-2015: Foundation Building